tapyre/tapyre/README.md

 ## Installation

-Please see the [installation guide](./docs/installation_guide.md) for instructions on how to install Tapyre.
+Please see the [install guide](./docs/install_guide.md) for instructions on how to install Tapyre.